laszlocph/gimlet-documentation/src/pages/docs/monitoring/loki.md

 ---
 title: 'Loki'
 description: |
-  Configuring DNS settings in Gimlet is necessary when you'd like to access your application from a custom domain.
----

   Loki is an open-source log aggregation tool.
 In this tutorial, you can see how you can query it in case you need to investigate logs.
+---

+**Loki is an open-source log aggregation tool.
+In this tutorial, you can see how you can query it in case you need to investigate logs.**

 **Step 1:** Navigate to your environment's config screen by clicking the Environments button on top, and selecting the environment by clicking on its card.